Configure PayPal for ConfTool Pro

 First you have to upgrade your account to a "Business Account" (if not already done before).
 Please note that this might have consequences on the fees of PayPal in your country.

-To upgrade your account, please go to the settings by clicking on the cogwheel and then click on "Upgrade to a business account" (see image 1).
+To upgrade your account, please go to the settings by clicking on the cogwheel and then choose "Upgrade to a business account" (see image 1).

 You will be guided through a number of pages.
 First you will have to decide whether you want to open a new business account or upgrade an account (see image 2).
 If you want to use this account to receive payments and it is already linked to your conference bank account, please "Upgrade", if you want to use a new account, please use "Create New Account".
 In our case, we will upgrade an existing account.